s183558/MLOps6_Project/reports/README.md

 Each experiment gets an automatic generated name for easier recognition.
 In this case the experiment is called ``treasured_water-12``.
 The included plots display how four variables change along training, being: ``epoch``, ``train_loss``, ``val_accuracy`` and ``val_loss``.

-The ``epoch`` increases gradually as expected. ``val_accuracy`` gives an overall idea of how accurate the model to classify the tweets from the validation dataset (two labels are possible:'catastrophe' and 'not catastrophe').
+The ``epoch`` increases gradually as expected. ``val_accuracy`` gives an overall idea of how accurate the model to classify the tweets from the validation dataset (two labels are possible: 'catastrophe' and 'not catastrophe').
 The most important variables in the plot are ``train_loss`` and ``val_loss``.
 Ideally we would like to see a gradual reduction/improvement of the ``train_loss`` and the same for ``val_loss``.
 In order to avoid overfitting, an early stop strategy was enabled.
 It is fair to say that based on the presented plot, the model does not seem to learn, although at the end the group managed to train a model which was somewhat able to classify the tweets.
 We can also mention that we only used a very small portion of all the capabilities of W&B.